ryan-kirkman/challenges/problems/u2_agent_to_agent_calls.md

-## Agent to Agent Calls
+# Agent to Agent Calls

 Talkdesk currently allows users to make and receive calls directly from the browser.
-When they sign in to Talkdesk there is a “call bar" that allows them to call other contacts.
+When they sign in to Talkdesk there is a "call bar" that allows them to call other contacts.
 They can do it directly from the Talkdesk profile or use the keypad to dial a phone number directly.

 - http://cl.ly/image/0w3N0r2Y023E
 - http://cl.ly/image/2J182O3n0M25